 Comprehensive Overview

-The Western Ghats' location is strategically important for several reasons.
+Here's the thing about the Western Ghats' location is strategically important for several reasons.
 Geologically, they are older than the Himalayas, having formed during the breakup of the Gondwanaland supercontinent around 150 million years ago.
 This long history has allowed for unique evolutionary processes, resulting in a high level of endemism—species found nowhere else on Earth.

 The Western Ghats' influence on India's climate is profound.
+This results in lush, evergreen forests and numerous rivers that feed into the peninsula.
 They intercept the southwest monsoon winds, causing orographic rainfall on their western slopes.
-This results in lush, evergreen forests and numerous rivers that feed into the peninsula.
 The eastern slopes, lying in the rain shadow region, experience relatively drier conditions, leading to different types of vegetation such as deciduous forests and scrublands.

 Trends and Latest Developments

 Recent trends highlight both the challenges and opportunities facing the Western Ghats.
-On the one hand, there is increasing pressure from infrastructure development, such as roads, dams, and mining projects, which can fragment habitats and disrupt ecological processes.
+Plus, on the one hand, there is increasing pressure from infrastructure development, such as roads, dams, and mining projects, which can fragment habitats and disrupt ecological processes.
 Deforestation continues to be a major concern, driven by agricultural expansion, logging, and urbanization.
 Climate change is also impacting the region, with rising temperatures and altered rainfall patterns affecting species distributions and ecosystem functions.

 Tips and Expert Advice